arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 Consist of a boolean and String field.

 ### Methods
-- Validity(boolean, String): Representing the validity of an EntryBuilder.
+- Validity(boolean, String) -> void: Representing the validity of an EntryBuilder.

 - valid() -> boolean: Returns wether the builder is valid.